OCA/stock-logistics-workflow/stock_picking_back2draft/readme/USAGE.md

-Just open a cancelled picking and click on 'back to draft' button
+Just open a canceled transfer and click on the 'back to draft' button